ClickHouse/ClickHouse/docs/en/query_language/dicts/external_dicts_dict_sources.md

     - `user` – Username required for the authentification.
     - `password` – Password required for the authentification.
 - `headers` – All custom HTTP headers entries used for the HTTP request.
 Optional parameter.
-    - `http-header` – Single HTTP header entry.
+    - `header` – Single HTTP header entry.
         - `name` – Identifiant name used for the header send on the request.
         - `value` – Value set for a specific identifiant name.